nmaffly/ScoutAI/README.md

 ---

 > Built with 💙 at UC Davis to make hoops analytics less about scraping CSVs and more about asking good questions.
-> Looking for more sports‑analytics goodness?
-Check out additional projects at Aggie Sports Analytics → https://aggiesportsanalytics.com
+> Looking for more cool sports‑analytics projects?
+Check out more at Aggie Sports Analytics → https://aggiesportsanalytics.com